Quick Answer

 If you want a real hammam in Malta, Carisma is effectively your only option, and it's a very good one.
 At around €55, the standard treatment is well-priced for what you get, and the quality of the therapists is genuinely high.
 The InterContinental location is the one to book if you can.

 If you're in Gozo, the Kempinski has an Oriental hammam worth asking about, especially if you're already there for the Ayurveda programme or a spa day.
+For Gozo-specific spa context, see our best spas in Gozo guide.

-And if what you really want is a good steam room rather than a full hammam treatment, HOLM Ikonika in St Julian's gives you that along with a salt room, sauna, and pool for around €50.
+If what you really want is a good steam room rather than a full hammam treatment, HOLM Ikonika in St Julian's gives you that along with a salt room, sauna, and pool for around €50.

 Frequently Asked Questions